Table of Contents

 - Transverse myelitis

 Anatomy of the spinal cord

-The spinal cord is the anatomical connection between the brain and peripheral nervous system.
+The spinal cord is the anatomical connection between the brain and the peripheral nervous system.
 Thus, pathological changes are easily identified as deficits of the peripheral nervous system.
-The spinal cord is located within the bony vertebra which protects it.
-The vertebra allows for division of the spinal cord into 31 spinal segments which include 8 cervical segments, 12 thoracic segments, 5 lumbar segments, 5 sacral segments and one coccygeal spinal segment.
+The spinal cord is located within the bony vertebrae which protect it.
+The vertebrae allow for division of the spinal cord into 31 spinal segments which include 8 cervical segments, 12 thoracic segments, 5 lumbar segments, 5 sacral segments and one coccygeal spinal segment.

 Each segment has a pair of anterior (motor) and dorsal (sensory) spinal nerve roots that emerge from each side and combine to form the spinal nerve as it exits from the vertebral column through the neuroforamina.

-Microscopically, the spinal cord organized into a series of neuropathways that carry motor (descending) and sensory (ascending) pathways.
+Microscopically, the spinal cord is organized into a series of neuropathways that carry motor (descending) and sensory (ascending) information.
 A cross-section of the spinal cord reveals a central gray matter and a peripheral white matter.
 Fibers that transmit motor and sensory functions include: